joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### Global State Coupling

-The problem with the program above is that the counter is deeply coupled the global state atom.
-Counter has direct knowledge of the structure of the state atom.
+The problem with the program above is that the counter is deeply coupled to the global state atom.
+The counter has direct knowledge of the structure of the state atom.
+While this may be convenient in this trivial example, in larger applications this will be a endless supply of incidental complexity.

+Previously Om attempted to mitigate deep coupling to state via the cursor abstraction.
+Unfortunately cursors brought problems of their own.
+In Om Next, instead of introducing a new abstraction we simply embrace a time tested way of preventing such state coupling.

+## Client Server Architecture